Connect with us

 “What’s happening to us is not all about the import.”

-Omot actually played his best game to date since coming to the league as he finished with 38 points–to lead all scorers–behind a 15-of-22 shooting clip from the field, and laced it with seven rebounds and nine assists.
+Omot actually played his best game to date since coming to the league.
+He finished with 38 points — to lead all scorers — behind a 15-of-22 shooting clip from the field, and laced it with seven rebounds and nine assists.

-Safe to say that the South Sudanese star has adjusted quite well with his team and with the league’s style of play, but the fact of the matter remains: he and the Hotshots have fallen deeper in the conference standings with a 0-3 record.
+The South Sudanese star has adjusted well with his team and with the league’s style of play, but the fact of the matter remains: he and the Hotshots have fallen deeper in the conference standings with a 0-3 record.

-Normally, imports bear the brunt of teams struggling in reinforced conferences, but Tenorio stressed that the issue isn’t really with Omot, whom the team brought in to replace Terrell Brown-Soares in a last-minute switch.
+Normally, imports bear the brunt of teams struggling in reinforced conferences.
+However, Tenorio stressed that the issue isn’t really with Omot, whom the team brought in to replace Terrell Brown-Soares in a last-minute switch.

 2026-PBA-Commissioners-Cup-Blackwater-vs-Magnolia-LA-Tenorio LA Tenorio: Nuni Omot not the problem, locals must step up Basketball News PBA - philippine sports news